ietf-wg-dnsop/draft-ietf-dnsop-domain-verification-techniques/draft-ietf-dnsop-domain-verification-techniques.md

 ## DNS Spoofing

-A domain owner SHOULD sign their DNS zone using DNSSEC {{RFC9364}} to protect Validation Records against DNS spoofing attacks.
+A domain owner SHOULD sign their DNS zone using DNSSEC {{RFC9364}} to protect Validation Records against DNS spoofing attacks, including from on-path attackers.

+Validators can partially defend against these attacks through performing DNS resolutions from multiple vantage points.

+DNS Spoofing attacks are easier in the case of persistent validation as the expected result is publically known.
+For example, absent DNSSEC this could allow an on-path attacker to bypass a revocation by continuing to return a record that the DNS Operator had removed from the zone.

 ## DNSSEC Validation